Khalil Rountree Jr.

-Khalil Ibn Rountree Jr. (born February 26, 1990) is an American professional mixed martial artist who currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of October 28, 2025, he is #4 in the UFC light heavyweight rankings.
+Khalil Ibn Rountree Jr. (born February 6, 1990) is an American professional mixed martial artist who currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of June 20, 2026, he is #6 in the Meta UFC light heavyweight rankings.

 Background

 Rountree was born in Los Angeles, California.
 When he was two years old, his father was shot and killed in an attempted robbery while working as the tour manager for Boyz II Men.
 Before he started training in MMA, Rountree would avidly attend Hardcore music concerts.
 He stated in an interview "that was a safe space to just let out my rage because it's not okay to do it at home and do it on the streets.
 There was just no space for me to let out that rage, so hardcore was a safe space for me."

 After one year of MMA training, Rountree started his MMA amateur career in 2011.
 Before his UFC 236 fight against Eryk Anders, Rountree trained in Thailand, focusing on Muay Thai.